pinlong-cai/GDBDSM/readme.md

+# Brief introduction

-# General Driving Behavior Model based on the Desired Safety Margin for Vehicle Flow Simulation (ITSC 2022)
+Codes for the paper with the title of "General Driving Behavior Model based on the Desired Safety Margin for Vehicle Flow Simulation" (ITSC 2022).

 This paper establishes a general driving behavior model that is applied in car-following, lane-changing and merging scenarios.

 Referring to the NGSIM dataset, this paper realizes the similar-to-real vehicle flow simulation by the self-developed simulation platform based on PyGame.

 # Simulation video

 ![https://www.bilibili.com/video/BV1Am4y1d7WT/](https://www.bilibili.com/video/BV1Am4y1d7WT/)